Wendersonjose/Wendersonjose/README.md

 - 👀 I’m interested in programming and Python, as well as Power BI.
 - 🌱 I’m currently learning system analysis and development.
-- 💞️ I’m looking to collaborate on projects focused on programming for the agricultural sector.
+- 💞️ I’m looking to collaborate on projects focused on programming.
 - 📫 How to reach me: wenderson.teles@icloud.com
 ## Skills